return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/hfi1/ruc_c.rst

 -----------

 Process entries in the send work queue until credit or queue is exhausted.
-Only allow one CPU to send a packet per QP (tasklet).
+Only allow one CPU to send a packet per QP.
 Otherwise, two threads could send packets out of order.

 ..
 This file was automatic generated / don't edit.